National costume of Indonesia

 As a multi-diverse country, Indonesia having more than 30 provinces, each has its own representation of traditional attire and dress from each province with its own unique and distinguished designs.

-National costumes are worn during official occasions as well as traditional ceremonies.
-The most obvious display of Indonesian national costumes can be seen by the type of costumes worn by the President of Indonesia and the Indonesian first lady in many and different types of occasions and settings, and also worn by Indonesian diplomatic officials during gala dinners.
-Traditional weddings and formal ceremonies in Indonesia are also one of the important occasions in the country where the attire of the national costume of Indonesia is absolutely visible ranging from traditional to modern attire different from each region it is representing.
+National attires are worn during official occasions as well as traditional ceremonies.
+The most obvious display of Indonesian national attires can be seen by the type of attires worn by the President of Indonesia and the Indonesian first lady in many and different types of occasions and settings, and also worn by Indonesian diplomatic officials during gala dinners.
+Traditional weddings and formal ceremonies in Indonesia are important occasions in the country where the wear of Indonesia national attires are absolutely visible ranging from traditional to modern attires different from each region they are representing.

-National costumes
+National attires

 Batik

 Batik is a cloth that is traditionally made using a manual wax-resist dyeing technique to form intricate patterns.
 Traditionally batik cloth is a large piece of intricately decorated cloth used by Javanese women as kemben or torso wrap.
 Batik cloth were wrapped around the hips with multiple folds in front called wiron, while the upper torso wear kebaya fitted dress.
 Traditionally for men, the edge of batik cloth also can be sewn together to make a tubular cloth as sarong, or wrapped around hips as kain in fashion similar to women's.
 Later for men, the batik cloth also sewn and made into contemporary batik men's shirt.

 Batik is recognized as one of the important identity of Indonesian culture.
 UNESCO designated Indonesian batik as a Masterpiece of Oral and Intangible Heritage of Humanity on October 2, 2009.
 As part of the acknowledgment, UNESCO insisted that Indonesia preserve their heritage.

 Batik shirts, which are commonly worn by men in Indonesia (especially in Java), are usually worn during formal occasions; such as attending weddings, traditional ceremonies, formal meetings, communal gatherings, etc. Sometimes men who wear batik shirt usually also wearing a songkok or peci cap to make it more formal in a traditional way.
 Batik shirts have two types of cuts: long sleeves for formal occasions, and short sleeves for casual to semi-formal occasions.
 Batik shirt or blouse are also available for women.
 Batik pattern differs from region to region, especially across Java and other islands, and have their own motifs or patterns unique to respective local tradition and culture.
-But what is the color of batik?